Criteria for Judgment

 Surface mechanics mediate pattern formation in the developing retina.

 Submissions are to be emailed to the following Contact Address: email@example.com

 To submit large entries, email with the subject heading ‘Request invitation to submit Image Award via fileshare’; you will receive a link to a filesharing site for upload.

 The Image Award committee will accept electronic submissions from October to January for work published in a given calendar year.
-The committee will select ten finalists, who will be notified three weeks prior to the Drosophila Research Conference.
+The committee will select ten finalists, who will be notified to the Drosophila Research Conference.
 All finalists will also have their images displayed during the presentation.
 The committee will select one winner from these finalists, who will be presented with a plaque and framed copy of the winning image in a plenary session presentation.

 Please view our FAQ’s for answers to the most common questions.